nairck/Adafruit-CLUE-Environmental-Display/README.md

 ## Setup

-1. Copy this repository's `lib` folder to the top level of CIRCUITPY.
-2. Copy this repository's `code.py` to the top level of CIRCUITPY.
-The dashboard starts by itself.
+1. Open the CIRCUITPY drive and clear it.
+The board recreates its own housekeeping files, such as `boot_out.txt`; ignore those.
+2. Copy the files and folders in the list above onto the drive.
-3. Calibrate the compass once (next section).
-Until then, every reading except the compass is already correct.
+3. The dashboard starts by itself.
+Calibrate the compass once (next section); until then, every reading except the compass is correct.

 ## Compass calibration

-Every board carries a small constant magnetic field of its own, strong enough to swamp the Earth's field, so the compass needs a one-minute calibration before its readings mean anything.
+Every board carries a small constant magnetic field of its own, strong enough to contaminate the Earth's field, so the compass needs a one-time calibration before its readings mean anything.

 <p align="center">
   <img src="assets/mag_cal.png" alt="Calibration converging">
 </p>
-<p align="center"><em>Left to right: the start of a tumble, part-way through, and converged with all three spans equal.
+<p align="center"><em>Left to right: the start of a tumble; part-way through; and converged with all three spans equal.
 Below: the offsets printed over serial as they settle.</em></p>

-1. Copy `calibration/code.py` to the top level of CIRCUITPY.
-It replaces the dashboard, since the two share the name, and starts by itself.
+1. Copy `calibration/code.py` to the top level of CIRCUITPY, replacing the dashboard.
+The tool starts by itself.
 2. Away from metal and cables, slowly tumble the board through every orientation.
-The three `s` numbers show how much of the field each axis has seen; you are done when they roughly agree, around 95 to 110.
+The three `s` numbers are the field span each axis has seen; you are done when all three roughly agree, around 95 to 110.
-3. Press B to freeze, and note the three `o` numbers on the screen: those are your offsets.
-Over a serial console the tool also prints them as a ready-to-paste `MAG_OFFSET = (...)` line.
+3. Press B to freeze.
+The three `o` numbers on screen are your offsets;
+   a serial console shows the same values as a ready-to-paste `MAG_OFFSET = (...)` line, printed once per second.
-4. In your copy of the dashboard `code.py`, set `MAG_OFFSET` to those three numbers, then copy the file back onto the drive.
-It replaces the calibration tool.
-Then align the heading: point the CLUE and a phone compass in the same direction, and add the difference, phone reading minus CLUE reading, to `MAG_HEADING_OFFSET` in `code.py`.
+4. Enter the offsets in `dashboard/code.py` under `MAG_OFFSET`, then copy that file to the top level, replacing the calibration tool.
+5. Align the heading: point the CLUE and a phone compass in the same direction, and add the difference, phone reading minus CLUE reading, to `MAG_HEADING_OFFSET`.

-Each board needs its own offsets; numbers from one unit are likely not to be correct on another.
+Each board needs its own offsets; they unfortunately do not transfer.

 ## How the compass works